ein-lang/ein/README.md

 Ein is designed for software developed by a large number of people and/or over a long period of time.

-To make such development efficient, it's focused on:
+To make such development efficient, it focuses on:

 - Simplicity
   - Its syntax and type system are simple and easy to learn.